bgrand-ch/nativescript-getters/README.md

 * android-runtime, 6.1.2 or higher
 * ios-runtime, 6.1.1 or higher

 You must verify that the ECMAScript version of JavaScript is **es6** or higher.
-At the root of a TyepScript project folder, the files `tsconfig.json` and `tsconfig.tns.json` are used to define this version.
+At the root of a TypeScript project folder, the files `tsconfig.json` and `tsconfig.tns.json` are used to define this version.

 ### Installation